Benex254/FastAnime/README.md

 - `--use-mpv-mod/--use-default-player` whether to use python-mpv
 - `--provider <allanime/animepahe>` anime site of choice to scrape from
 - `--sync-play` or `-sp` use syncplay for streaming anime so you can watch with your friends
 - `--sub-lang <en/or any other common shortform for country>` regex is used to determine the appropriate.
-Only works when provider is aniwatch.
+Only works when provider is hianime.
 - `--normalize-titles/--no-normalize-titles` whether to normalize provider titles
 - `--manga` toggle experimental manga mode